sarl/sarl-jekyll-website/docs/official/tools/Janus.md

 The `agent_fully_qualified_name` is the name of the agent to launch.
 This name is equal to the fully qualified name of the agent's type.

-> **_Note::_** Janus enables to launch only one agent from the command-line shell.
-If you want to launch
-> more than one agent, you should launch a first agent, which will create the other agents.
+<p markdown="1"><span class="label label-info">Note</span> Janus enables to launch only one agent from the command-line shell.
+If you want to launch more than one agent, you should launch a first agent, which will create the other agents.</p>

 You could change the behavior of the `janus` tool with the command-line options.
 For obtaining a list of the options, type: